sakshamhere/Security/VAPT/Network/Layer3__IPv4_IPv6_IPSec.md

 IPv4 and IPv6 are Layer 3 Protocols, Layer 3 is Netowrk Layer, which bacially provides network routing , includes devices like Router

+# Security

+`ICMP redirect`: Similar to route table manipulation, an out-of-band message is sent to a device informing it of a better route through a network.
+That route leads the host to connect to the attacker’s machine.

+`UDP flood` (DDoS): Floods ports on the host server with UDP packets.

+`SYN flood` (DDoS): A connection is initiated without finalizing the connection.
+Because the server has to “wait” for half-opened connections to process, it is overwhelmed and can no longer respond to legitimate traffic.